danchoi/vmail/README.markdown

 vmail is a Vim interface to Gmail.
 Here are some screenshots:

 Why vmail?
-Because some people love using Vim and staying close to the Unix command line.
+Because some people love using Vim 1000 times more than using a web browser.

 ## Prerequisites